openedx/edx-documentation/en_us/open_edx_release_notes/source/ginkgo.rst

 * The merchant notifications endpoint has been removed.

 * Django Oscar has been upgraded to version 1.4.
-See >>Upgrading Django Oscar for information about migrating an existing installation to the new version.
+See :ref:`opencoursestaff:Open edX Ginkgo Release` for information about migrating an existing installation to the new version.

 * The Course Administration Tool has been updated to use the user account